1. What’s your story? Where are you from?

 My personal opinion is that the artistic process starts at the point I experience something intriguing visually or spiritually something that inspires me to mix my thoughts, analyze and research that something until I visualize how to translate the new idea into a stylized illustration.

 That’s how it starts, the next step would be to sketch the idea.
 I find sketching process the most important piece of the whole puzzle because it’s the time when the idea becomes a physical object, even if it’s made on a tablet.
 It’s a representation of an idea.

 Sometimes I feel sad for the people who can’t draw or sketch their thoughts, I’m sad because I know what they are missing.

-After I’ve sketched the ideas, I’m choosing the best one in my point of view and start developing the composition and general mood of the image.
+After I’ve sketched the ideas, I’m choosing the best one from my point of view and start developing the composition and general mood of the image.
 It’s important to create a well designed and detailed sketch at this moment because it will help me later on the digitizing process.
 It will decrease all the time and struggle spent on figuring out how it should look.

 Digitalising is fun for me, it’s like a game for the mind.
-It starts with choosing the color palette goes through creating shapes and ends with applying textures and final touches.
+It starts with choosing the color palette that goes through creating shapes and ends with applying textures and final touches.

 5. Who and/or what inspires your work?

 Information, that would be the word that would represent what inspires me.
 Usually, if I have to draw on a subject, I do my research and all those new things I’m discovering are my inspiration points.